Share article:

 For marketing campaigns: MMS wins.

-An appointment reminder or confirmation
+An appointment reminder or confirmation: use SMS.

 One of the most common uses for SMS?
 Confirming a customer’s booking or sending an appointment reminder.
 Short and sweet, a simple text works perfectly to let people know their booking is confirmed.
 And a follow-up reminder the day before is super helpful to reduce the likelihood of no-shows.